PCA Reduced Gaussian Mixture Models with Applications in Superresolution: Numerical Results

 \paragraph{2D-Data.} For estimating the parameters of the mixture models, we use the upper left quarter of the image as in the top row of Figure \ref{fig_learn_ims}.
 As ground truth for the reconstruction we use the whole images as in the bottom row.
 The images in the left and middle columns are the middle slices of the material data "FS" and "SiC Diamonds".
 The high resolution images have a size of $2560\times 2560$.
 The right column contains the \texttt{goldhill} image, which has the size $512\times 512$.

-Now, we estimate the parameters of a GMM and for a GMM with PCA (PCA-GMM) as described in the previous sections.
+We estimate the parameters of a GMM and of our PCA-GMM as described in the previous sections.
+First, we fix the parameter $\sigma$ in Algorithm \ref{alg_em_gmm_pca} as the standard deviation of the noise on the low dimensional image (i.e. $\sigma=0.02$).
+Second, we consider the case when $\sigma$ is learned from the data and finally we compare our results with HDDC \cite{BGS2006}.
 Each mixture model has $K=100$ classes.
 We use the magnification factors $q\in\{2,4\}$ and the patch size $\tau=4$ for the low resolution patches.
 This corresponds to a patch size of $q\tau=8$ or $q\tau=16$ respectively for the high resolution images.
 For the material images, this leads to $N\approx 400000$ patches for $q=2$ and $N\approx 100000$ for $q=4$.
 Using the \texttt{goldhill} image, we get $N\approx 15000$ patches for $q=2$ and $N\approx 3700$ patches for $q=4$.
 We reduce the dimension of the pairs of high and low resolution patches from $n=(q^2+1)\tau^2=80$ or $n=(q^2+1)\tau^2=272$ respectively to $d$ for $d\in\{4,8,12,16,20\}$.
 After estimating the mixture models, we use the reconstruction method from \cite{SJ2016} as described in the previous section to reconstruct the ground truth from the artificially downsampled images.
 The resulting PSNRs are given in Table~\ref{tab_results}.
 As a reference we also measure the PSNR of the bicubic interpolation.
+The average execution times for one E-step and one M-step are given in Table~\ref{tab_times}.
 Figure \ref{fig_zoom} shows some small areas of the high resolution images, low resolution images and the corresponding reconstructions for GMMs and PCA-GMM with $d=12$ and $d=20$.
 The result with $d=12$ for PCA-GMM is already almost as good as GMM, whereas the dimension of the patches was reduced by a factor between 4 and 22 (depending on the case).
+Further, we observed that the dimensionality reduction reduces the execution time of the E-step significantly.
+On the other hand, the execution time of the M-step is larger than those in the GMM for all dimension reduced models due its higher complexity.
+Comparing the different dimensionality reduced models, we observe that the PCA-GMM with fixed $\sigma$ gives significantly better results than the other models, while HDDC achieves the fastest M-step due to the closed-form updates.
+However, compared to the execution time of the E-step, this advantage seems to be negligible for large data sets as, e.g., the patches from the FS and SiC Diamonds image.

+Figure \ref{fig_spectra} shows a histogram of the eigenvalues of the covariance matrices $\Sigma_k$, $k=1,...,K$ of the PCA-GMM model with fixed $\sigma=0.02$ for the FS and SiC Diamonds image with magnification $q=4$.
+We observe, that for the SiC Diamonds image a significant amount of eigenvalues are smaller than $\sigma^2=4\cdot 10^{-4}$ which is not possible within a HDDC model \cite{BGS2006}.
+For the FS image, the eigenvalues are mostly greater than $\sigma^2$.

 \paragraph{3D-Data.}

 In the following, we present the same experiments as in the 2D-case but with 3D-data.
 For this we crop a $600\times600\times600$ image from the material images "FS" and "SiC Diamonds".
 For the estimation of the mixture model, we use the upper front left $300\times300\times300$ part of the images and crop randomly $N=1000000$ patches.